 Regardless of the procedure used to take the probe measurements, the profile files are used in the same way.

-Multi-point Volumetric Matching (MPVM) is also unique to ColourSpace, and as the name suggests uses more than the 4 colour measurements of the above 4 Colour Volumetric Matching method.
+Multi-Point Volumetric Matching (MPVM) is totally unique to ColourSpace, and as the name suggests uses more than the 4 colour measurements of the above 4 Colour matrix methods.
 This is aimed at displays that have a serious non-linear volumetric colour response, with spectral colour variations throughout the display's brightness and colour range.

 (Use a descriptive name for the extracted BPD file)